Skip to main content

 If you travel for business more than once a month, a well-chosen credit card with lounge access pays for itself almost immediately.
 But the real optimization goes beyond just walking through the door - it's about stacking benefits, choosing the right card for your travel pattern, and treating the lounge as a productivity tool rather than a perk.

-I flew roughly 80 segments last year for work.
-Somewhere around flight 30, I stopped viewing lounges as a luxury and started thinking of them as mobile offices with free food.
+Once you pass roughly 30 segments a year, lounges stop being a luxury and start functioning as mobile offices with free food.
 That shift in perspective is what this guide is about.

 Choosing the Right Card for Your Travel Pattern